srowhani/mmlind.github.io/_posts/2017-03-05-Linear_Regression.md

 The idea of gradient descent is simple:
 - Compute the slope at an arbitrary point of the cost curve.
 - If the slope is _bigger_ than 0, slightly _decrease_ the input values, i.e. pick a new point a little further to the _left_ on the cost curve.
-- If the slope is _smaller_ than 0, we slightly _increase_ our intput values, i.e. pick a new point a little further to the _right_ on the cost curve.
+- If the slope is _smaller_ than 0, we slightly _increase_ our input values, i.e. pick a new point a little further to the _right_ on the cost curve.
 - Repeat these steps until the slope is so small that there is hardly any further reduction or improvement.

 Let's see how to do this mathematically.

 The slope of a curve is computed via the derivative of the underlying function.
 That's easy.
-But our function does not have one but _multiple_ features, and the same number of parameters.
+But our function does not have one but _multiple_ features and the same number of parameters.
 Hence we need to compute the __partial derivate__ for each of those parameters.

-Gradient descent incrementally updates the _parameters_ in our cost function using 2 things: the gradient and a step size.
+Gradient descent incrementally updates the _parameters_ in our cost function using two components: the gradient and a step size.

 The partial derivative ("delta") of the cost function J